 Second, do not skimp on the salt.
 Both the good and bad bacteria can tolerate salinity up to 5% by weight or more.
 It is the lactic acid that staves off the bad bacteria.
 Various recipes call for various salt concentrations.
 When I first started, I used 5-7% salinity to be on the safe side.
 Now, I regularly ferment using between 2-5% salinity.
 These percentages are calculated by weight.
 One pint of water is 16 ounces and weighs 1 pound (454 grams), so 3.2 ounces (or 90 grams) of salt is 2% salinity by weight.
 Do not use a volumetric measurement, use a scale.
 If you weigh a tablespoon of fine sea salt it weighs different than a tablespoon of course kosher salt.
 Until you are familiar with fermenting, it is best to err on the side of a little extra salt.
 It is easier to dilute the salt later than save a rotting ferment.
 If your final ferment is too salty, rinse it or dilute the brine and let it sit for 24 hours.

 Also, do not skimp on the quality of salt.
-In this case, it is not only the quantity, but the quality of salt that is impotant.
+In this case, it is not only the quantity but the quality of salt that is important.
 Most table salts use an anti-caking agent that can cloud a ferment.
 You can ferment using a cheap table salt, but alternatives do not use anti-caking agents or have more flavor.
-Course kosher salt has no caking agents, but is very neutral in flavor.
-Malden sea salt and grey sea salt have additional minerals adding to their flavor flavor.
+Course kosher salt has no caking agents but is very neutral in flavor.
+Malden sea salt and grey sea salt have additional minerals adding to their flavor.
 There are many more options for sea salts; find one you like.

 Thirdly, use fresh, good-quality vegetables.
 Fermentation is not a means of preserving vegetables that are already going bad.
 If the vegetable is getting soft, showing signs of decomposition or is bruised, it will not make a good ferment.
 Bruised vegetables get mushier.
 Vegetables already showing decomposition might be far enough along to continue decomposing in the brine.
 Use good, fresh, minimally blemished vegetables.
 However, the vegetables don’t have to be perfect.
 By all means, use the ugly, odd shaped vegetables.